Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Federalism

 Class 10 Civics Chapter 2 Previous Year Questions - Federalism View Answer

-(ii) Seats are reserved in the elected bodies and the executive heads of these institutions for the Scheduled Castes, Scheduled Tribes and Other Backward Classes.
-At least one-third of all positions are reserved for women.
+• Reservation of Seats: Seats are reserved in local governing bodies for Scheduled Castes, Scheduled Tribes, and Other Backward Classes.
+Additionally, at least one-third of all positions are reserved for women.

 Q35: Describe the importance of a third-tier of government in a vast country like India.
 (2019)